Turkey–United States relations: Soviet Union (Straits crisis, Truman Doctrine, Korean War, NATO)

-in 1947, British assistance to Turkey ended.
+In 1947, British assistance to Turkey ended.
 The U.S. dispatched military aid to ensure that Turkey would retain chief control of the passage.
 Turkey began to associate with the United States in 1947 when the United States Congress designated Turkey, under the provisions of the "Truman Doctrine", as the recipient of special economic and military assistance intended to help it resist threats from the Soviet Union.

 The Truman Doctrine was an American foreign policy that sought to counter Soviet geopolitical expansion during the Cold War.
-The Truman Doctrine used adherence to democracy in its strategic goals.
+The Truman Doctrine prioritized adherence to democracy as a strategic goal.
 Truman used the advancement of liberal Democracy to secure congressional aid for Turkey.
 Truman's strategic imperatives and democratic rhetoric against communist ideology held that, because of US assistance against the Soviets, Turkey moved away from a single-party system towards a multi-party system.
 There is no causal link between Turkey's democratization and either the Truman Doctrine or Turkey's admission to the North Atlantic Treaty Organization (NATO).
 In Atatürk's Reforms, Mustafa Kemal Atatürk envisioned a multi-party-based system.
-However, Turkey was a " de facto single-party state" (the correct term is one-party period of the Republic of Turkey) as the Republican People's Party effectively prevented the opposition from winning the elections.
+However, Turkey was a "de facto single-party state" (the correct term is one-party period of the Republic of Turkey) as the Republican People's Party effectively prevented the opposition from winning elections.
 Turkey held the first multi-party elections in 1946.
 Multi-party period of the Republic of Turkey began with the Democratic Party government of Adnan Menderes.

 The U.S. sought the containment strategy at the beginning of the Korean War to defend Republic of Korea (ROK) from a communist invasion by Democratic People's Republic of Korea (DPRK).
 In support of the US' overall Cold War strategy, Turkey contributed to the United Nations forces in the Korean War (1950–53).
-On October 19, 1950, with more than 4,500 troops Turkish Brigade attached to the U.S. 25th Infantry Division.
+On October 19, 1950, with more than 4,500 troops Turkish Brigade was attached to the U.S. 25th Infantry Division.
 The Turkish Brigade was the only foreign unit of its size permanently attached to a U.S. division (Brothers in Arms).
 Turkey replaced/replenished this Brigade each year (15,000 combat soldiers and a total of 21,212) until mid-summer of 1954.
 A mutual interest in containing Soviet expansion provided the foundation of US–Turkish relations for the next four decades.